The British weather leaves a lot to be desired, and owners of caravans and motorhomes know only too well the impact of adverse weather on a holiday.

 Dust, tree sap and airborne pollutants can also play havoc with bodywork.
-The UK often sees deposits of Saharan 'desert sand' which is carried by storm clouds from the Middle East.
-While this is not neccessarily bad, if it becomes baked onto bodywork it can be quite difficult to remove and is slightly abrasive when cleaning off.
+The UK often sees deposits of Saharan ‘desert sand’ which is carried by storm clouds from the Middle East.
+While this is not necessarily bad, if it becomes baked onto bodywork it can be quite difficult to remove and is slightly abrasive when cleaning off.

 One of the biggest problems for caravan and motorhome owners is bird droppings.

 Previously it was thought that the acid in bird lime was the cause of discolouration of paintwork after removal.
-However this appears not to be the case.
+However, this appears not to be the case.

-The damage caused to paintwork on motor vehicles by bird droppings actually happens as a result of the cooling paint lacquer as it contracts and hardens around bird deposits.
+The damage caused to the paintwork on motor vehicles by bird droppings actually happens as a result of the cooling paint lacquer as it contracts and hardens around bird deposits.

 When paint warms up in the sun, it will soften and gradually expand, which means that the heat will also bake and harden any bird deposits onto the surface of any exposed bodywork.
 The paint cools as temperatures drop in the evening, contracting and hardening around deposits causing a fatigue and discolouration effect.